PITTSFIELD -- Jerry Thun der cloud McDonald recalled the first time he entered his clan’s longhouse when he was 12, following the death of his mother.

 McDonald discussed the various traditional instruments used in Mohawk ceremonies, from the water drum, which as the name suggests is filled with water, to the big drum, a moose-hide-covered instrument you can feel in your chest when he beats out a rhythm.

-McDonald also described how the Great Law of Peace, the oral constitution of the Iroquois Confederacy -- a union of five tribes that some scientists believe dates back close to a thousand years, (a sixth tribe joined the confederation in the 18th century) -- helped inspire the Founding Fathers in their writing of
+McDonald also described how the Great Law of Peace, the oral constitution of the Iroquois Confederacy -- a union of five tribes that some scientists believe dates back close to a thousand years, (a sixth tribe joined the confederation in the 18th century) -- helped inspire the Founding Fathers in their writing of the U.

 The versatile singer, storyteller, dancer, choreographer, and actor, dressed in traditional costume, spoke for more than an hour to a rapt audience of about 30 people that ranged in age from the elderly to small children.